Linux · ext4 · Chia

 Farming rewards support marmot recovery

-When xchos sets up Chia for the first time, farmer rewards are configured to benefit the Marmot Recovery Foundation by default — helping save the Vancouver Island marmot, one of Canada’s most endangered mammals.
+When xchos sets up Chia for the first time, both farmer.xch_target_address and pool.xch_target_address in config.yaml are set to benefit the Marmot Recovery Foundation by default — helping save the Vancouver Island marmot, one of Canada’s most endangered mammals.

 The foundation breeds and releases marmots, restores habitat, and monitors wild populations.
 There were once fewer than 30 left in the wild; recovery efforts are bringing them back.